 In this interdisciplinary minor, you'll develop a broad understanding of pressing ecological issues and their relationship to the social, political, cultural, and economic systems that impact the future of humanity, other species, and our shared planet.
 You'll understand how your own work as an artist or a designer can comment on, interact with, and impact the world.
 Course highlights: Ecology and Resilience, Environmental Science and Ecology, Art + Ecology: Global Culture and Ecology.
-15 credits, 2 required courses IM201 Theory and Practice: Art + Ecology - SCI223 Environmental Science and Ecology.
-3 elective course from menu.
+15 credits, 2 required courses IM201 Theory and Practice: Art + Ecology: Global Culture and Ecology, Ecology and Resilience (SCI223) or Environmental Science and Ecology.
+Choose 3 elective courses from a menu.